Skip to main content

 BENCHLAB Python Core (benchlab-pycore)

-BENCHLAB PyCore provides low-level telemetry, sensor I/O, and device communication utilities for BENCHLAB hardware devices.
-It includes standardized interfaces for reading sensors, handling serial communication, and translating raw sensor data into human-readable formats.
+BENCHLAB PyCore provides low-level telemetry, sensor I/O, device communication, and configuration utilities for BENCHLAB hardware devices.
+It includes standardised interfaces for reading sensors, handling serial communication, translating raw sensor data into human-readable formats, and reading and writing all device configuration including fan profiles, RGB profiles, and calibration.

 Features